 We all experience sadness or disappointment at some point, but when those feelings intensify and last for at least several weeks, it could signify a larger issue.
 Depression often consumes a considerable portion of an individual’s life, affecting their relationships and ability to work, sleep, study, or eat.

 It can look different in every person it affects.
 While it can be triggered by life events, it is not always something that has a simple “reason” behind it.
 Depression can often be brought on by a combination of environmental, genetic, psychological, and social factors.
-These can include traumas or a life change such as marital problems, divorce, the death of a loved one, financial instability, or changes in your health.
 There are also circumstances where depression can happen as defense against other painful emotions.

 Symptoms vary greatly depending on the person and the experiences they have lived through.
 This could include gender, culture, and age of the individual, although the symptoms could also change throughout the course of the condition.
 These depression symptoms can begin at any age and may vary in frequency, intensity, and duration.